the-turing-way/the-turing-way/book/content/outreach/07/BecomingAScienceChampion.md

 artificial intelligence are prone to hyperbole and hype that create misconceptions and over-expectations.

        "To overcome these threats, scientists not only need to spread scientific knowledge, but must also address the social drivers of science denial."
-(J. Rosenau, Science denial: a guide for scientists)[1].
+(J. Rosenau, Science denial: a guide for scientists).

 In the following sub-sections we will provide some ideas in how to assume this responsibility.
 These recommendations come from either personal experiences or literature review from